-New closure order powers now allow NSW Health to issue a short-term (up to 90 days) closure order or apply to the Local Court for a long-term (up to 12 months) closure order for premises selling illicit tobacco, or illegal vaping goods, or selling tobacco or non-tobacco smoking products without a valid licence.
+Closure order powers allow NSW Health to issue a short-term (up to 90 days) closure order or apply to the Local Court for a long-term (up to 12 months) closure order for premises selling illicit tobacco, or illegal vaping goods, or selling tobacco or non-tobacco smoking products without a valid licence.

-Once a closure order is issued, it will be an offence to sell any products from the premises for the period of the closure order, and no-one will be able to enter the premises, except those people with an exemption or with a reasonable excuse.
+Once a closure order is issued, it is an offence to sell any products from the premises for the period of the closure order, and no-one will be able to enter the premises, except those people with an exemption or with a reasonable excuse.
+There are significant penalties for breaching closure orders.

 The NSW Health Secretary or delegate can issue a short-term closure order of up to 90 days if the Secretary or delegate reasonably suspects illicit tobacco or illegal vaping goods have been or are likely to be sold, or if tobacco or non-tobacco smoking products are sold or are likely to be sold without a licence.